honcholini/Realashlogs/README.md

 - 👨🏽‍💻A Penetration tester, Blogger and Content Creator.

 As you might have known, we keep learning **Forever**:
-- 👨‍🏫I am still a Cyber Security Student....working always to improve in my skills and achieve my career goals.
+- 👨‍🏫I am still a Cyber SecurityStudent....working always to improve in my skills and achieve my career goals.

 If you are into this field:
 - 💞 I will highly love to know and collaborate with you.